 Minify Code – Ensure that your code is streamlined by removing all unnecessary characters.

 Need help optimizing your site?
-Take a look at our Ethical SEO Package.
+Take a look at our SEO Packages.

 As mentioned above, a responsive website is the way to go, so make sure that your site is suitable for both desktop and mobile use whilst still containing all of it’s data.
 You should also ditch the pop-ups and Flash (replace with HTML 5 or Java) and consider your on-page optimization, such as titles and descriptions to help Googlebot understand your page faster and boost your CTR.